-Material topic: Sustainable materials and life cycle assessment (LCA)
+Material topic: Sustainable materials & life cycle assessment (LCA)

 - Strengthening market position in sustainable net-benefit products and specialty fibers

 - Involvement in creating future standards for environmental communication (product environmental footprint, product category rules, etc.)

 - Gaining expertise in life-cycle thinking to proactively demonstrate sustainable development